Skip to content

 9980

-[Editor’s Note: This review was written on October 29th, 2012, just a few hours before Hurricane Sandy has hit the coast of New Jersey and New York.
-Today is February 1st, 2013 – it took me almost three months to publish these words.
+[Editor’s Note: This review was written on 29 October 2012, just a few hours before Hurricane Sandy hit the coast of New Jersey and New York.
+Today is 1 February 2013 – it took me almost three months to publish these words.
 I’m not sure if there is a particular reason behind that or what the connection is between the music and that devastating event.
 Perhaps I’ve been trying to suppress those memories.
-Instead I choose to not over analyze and share with you this great music. ~HC]
+Instead I choose to not over analyse and share with you this great music. ~HC]

 It’s still a few hours away from the time when Hurricane Sandy makes its final landfall on the south coast of New Jersey.
 The news channels have turned the broadcast into an apocalyptic blockbuster showcase, their intensifying reports approaching the edges of hysteria.
 The worst is not over, but at least it won’t be as bad as I thought.
 All I can do now is wait.
 I’ve been listening to a lot of dark and depressing music all day.
 By the evening the mood has finally caught up with me and now I need a little pick-me-up.
 And nothing reminds me more of an uplifting (dare I say ‘spiritual’) experience, like a new album from Ultimae Records.